DivyaKarade/OmicLearn/README.md

   4. Install the required packages with `pip install -r requirements.txt`
   5. To be able to use Xgboost, install via conda: `conda install py-xgboost`

-- After successfull instalattion, type the following command to run OmicLearn:
+- After a successful installation, type the following command to run OmicLearn:

   `streamlit run omic_learn.py --browser.gatherUsageStats False`